Our Team

 I look forward to working with you.

-• Registration with the College of Psychologists of British Columbia (CPBC#2259)
+Licensure with the College of Psychologists of British Columbia (CHCPBC#2259)

 I am known to have a warm, compassionate, and engaging presence.
 I am also known to be goal-oriented and transparent in my therapeutic style.
 By transparent I mean I offer clients my honest feedback and inform them, at every step of the process, what interventions I am thinking of implementing and why.
 I believe it is this fine balance of warmth, firmness, and authenticity that sets the foundation of a strong working relationship.